-Want to know more about cigar smoking in London?
-Discover the latest cigar trends, from the best ones to smoke to the trendiest places to be seen smoking them.
+Keen to know more about cigar smoking in London?
+Discover the latest cigar trends, from the best ones to smoke to the trendiest places to smoke them.

 The low end of the cigar market is dominated by machine-made smokes – chopped up bits of tobacco rolled into a tube by a machine, and churned out by the bucketload.
 The fine, handrolled cigar is made entirely by hand; totalmente a mano, as they say in Spain.
 This phrase is even burned onto the bottom of every Cuban cigar box to reinforce the distinction.

 Buy a gift of these handrolled beauties – a single cigar or a box, Cuban or New World – and you’ll make a friend for life.
 It shows a touch of class to take the trouble to learn something about a subject as infinitely fascinating as the world of wine itself.

-Like wine, there is a confusing array to choose from.
+Like wine, there is a confusing array of cigars to choose from.
 First, find a specialist tobacconist, equipped with a humidor which keeps the cigars in prime condition.
-Havana’s products are excellent but expensive – from around £15 per stick upwards – and New World cigars offer a good value alternative, if the smoker isn’t a confirmed Cuban cigar snob.
+Havana’s products are excellent but expensive (from around £15 per stick upwards) and New World cigars offer a good value alternative – if the smoker isn’t a confirmed Cuban cigar snob, that is.
 Here are a couple of alternatives:

-Hoyo de Monterrey No.2 – A classic Cuban cigar, suitable for beginners to experts, the Hoyo de Monterrey No.2 is full of light, ethereal charm and comes in robusto size (4 7/8 ins x 50 Ring Gauge) which is big enough to be a ‘proper cigar’ but not so large it’s daunting or ostentatious.
-RRP £15
+Hoyo de Monterrey No.2: A classic Cuban cigar, suitable for beginners to experts, the Hoyo de Monterrey No.2 is full of light, ethereal charm, and comes in robusto size (4 7/8 ins x 50 Ring Gauge) – which is big enough to be a ‘proper cigar’, but not so large that it is daunting or ostentatious.

-Dunhill 1907 – Produced by Dunhill of St James’s Street – itself a subsidiary of the giant British American Tobacco – this is a lovely little New World cigar with depth and character and a hint of sweetness from the Brazilian filler leaf.
-Great value and recommended again in the robusto size.
-RRP £12
+Dunhill 1907: Produced by Dunhill of St James’s Street – itself a subsidiary of the giant British American Tobacco – this is a lovely little New World cigar with depth and character, and a hint of sweetness from the Brazilian filler leaf.
+Great value, and recommended again in the robusto size.